vpsfreecz/vpsadminos/docs/osctld/os-requirements.md

 software.
 Of course, you'd have to do a lot of things manually, so it's not recommended nor supported.

-One use case for this is the development of *osctl*/*osctld*, which is done on Ubuntu first, because vpsAdminOS is not so good with live code reloading.
-For every change in the code, you'd have to build gems, deploy them to a repository, rebuild the entire OS and boot it.
-That's much slower than just restarting *osctld* from the updated code mounted over NFS.

 ## Software
 - Kernel >=4.13
 - LXC 2.1 with [custom patch](https://github.com/aither64/lxc/tree/vpsadminos-2.1)